ShivamMishra-codes/ShivamMishra-codes/README.md

 - 👋 Hi, I’m @ShivamMishra
-- 👀 I’m a Data Science Analyst
+- 👀 I’m a Data Scientist 2 at Verizon
 - 🌱 I’m currently working on automating Data Science Project Life Cycle
 - 📫 How to reach me:-www.linkedin.com/in/shivam-mishra-07